-Official Egyptian religious culture was centered on temple worship, and temple worship was always carried out in the name of the Egyptian Pharaohs.
-The concerns of official Egyptian religious culture were expressed in “cult”—that is, in actions of ritual worship.
+Official Egyptian religious culture, centered on temple worship, was always carried out in the name of the Egyptian Pharaohs.
+The concerns of official Egyptian religious culture were expressed in “cult”—that is, actions of ritual worship.

 Egyptian Temples, Priests and Gods

 Within Egypt, the focus of cultic worship was not only gods but also living kings, sacred animals, and the dead, especially those dead who were venerated as special heroes.
-Although the Pharaoh was the chief cultic official of the nation, in fact, most of the works of worship were carried out by hereditary or appointed priests who conducted worship on the Pharaoh’s behalf, and they did this both in temples and in other sacred spaces.
+Although the Pharaoh was the chief cultic official of the nation most of the works of worship were carried out by hereditary or appointed priests who conducted worship on the Pharaoh’s behalf, done in both temples and other sacred spaces.

-The temple would be surrounded and supported by an estate.
-The temple estate provided everything necessary to supply the worship of the temple, which took in a great deal.
-This would include agricultural land, pens for sacrificial animals, and housing for the personnel who served at the temple and in the temple estate.
+The temple was surrounded and supported by an estate, which provided everything necessary to supply the worship of the temple and the required assets; this included agricultural land, pens for sacrificial animals, and housing for the personnel who served at the temple and in the temple estate.

 There were two orders of priests who were responsible for different aspects of worship.
-The higher order of priests performed the rituals that focused on caring for the image of the god in the temple.
-They were responsible for interpreting oracles, or prophetic messages, that might be received from the god.
+The higher order of priests performed rituals focused on caring for the image of the god in the temple.
+Their duties involved interpreting oracles or prophetic messages that might be sent from the god.

 This is a transcript from the video series Religion in the Ancient Mediterranean World.
 Watch it now, on The Great Courses Plus.

-The lower order of priests was responsible for supervising the craftsmen and the servants of the temple estate.
+Supporting them was the lower order of priests, who were responsible for supervising the craftsmen and the servants of the temple estate.
 They carried the shrine that contained the god’s image, during rituals, and they poured out water offerings and performed other duties in the temple.

-In addition to these two orders of priests, there were other cultic functionaries, and there were also musicians, singers, and dancers—both men and women—who had their place and their proper duties in the temple.
+In addition to these two orders of priests, there were other cultic functionaries—musicians, singers, and dancers, both men and women—who had their place and their proper duties in the temple.
 After the Old Kingdom, only men served as priests, although women might serve in other functions within the temple estate.

-The main temple ritual would take place in the morning, and it coincided with the dawn, considered the rebirth of the sun god.
+The main temple ritual would take place in the morning, coinciding with the dawn, considered the rebirth of the sun god.
 At dawn, the priests of the temple would unlock and open the doors of the temple, just at the moment the sun rose.
-The temple would be purified with water and incense.
-This was in preparation for the opening of the door to the god’s shrine.
+The temple would be purified with water and incense in preparation for the opening of the door to the god’s shrine.
 After the purification, the doors of the god’s shrine were then opened, and the cultic statue that represented the god of the temple was removed.

 Learn more about how Sneferu learned to build a true pyramid